 Doing what I do for a living–helping people organize their lives and sift through their emotions.

 I know firsthand how important it is to make sure to capture and preserve evidence of joy and pain in our lives.
 Anything we leave out and about in our worlds can become either unexpected cause for celebration as we see it in our day.
 Or a torpedo strike spinning us down to the bottom of the ocean of our grief.

 I never thought I would be a breakup expert, but I’ve had more breakups than I would prefer to admit.
 I always thought I would get married at 19 and have 10 kids.
 Instead, I’ve had this incredible journey.
 I loved several wonderful men over the course of my life who have helped me grow and learn.
 Because of these rich experiences, I’ve learned how to help others (and myself) manage their spaces after a breakup in order to minimize the accidental damage that can occur.

 Here are 3 tips to help you heal after a breakup:

 Tip 1–Plan a neutral handoff

 As women, we become chemically bound to our partners as soon as things get romantic.
 Oxytocin, also known as the love hormone, is released in our brain, which amplifies our emotions.
 In a breakup situation, this can have negative effects.
-During caveman days, the release of oxytocin in our brains and bodies is what helped ensure we had a partner to provide food and shelter for us and our offspring.
+During caveman days, the release of oxytocin in our brains and bodies is what helped ensure we had a partner.
+Out partner would provide food and shelter for us and our offspring.
 Today, in modern times, it keeps us locked into our feelings about past partners beyond our expiration date.
 Holding space for yourself for several weeks or months will allow you to neutralize that bond and heal more quickly.